2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 Previously, during the Renaissance, the Italian florin issued by Florence in the 13th century was the international reserve currency, and no devaluation had been recorded during its period of use, reflecting the importance of monetary stability for international trade.

 In the same spirit, Spain and the Netherlands, as holders of the world reserve currency due to their flourishing international trade, maintained the integrity of their currencies to preserve confidence and the status quo in international exchanges.
-The Netherlands even witnessed the creation of the first central bank, a crucial milestone in global monetary evolution.
+The Netherlands even witnessed the creation of the first central bank, a significant milestone in the global evolution of monetary systems.

 ![image](assets/fr/013.webp)